wither/Notes/thm/agent-sudo/README.md

 ![](images/image.png)

-> Download the images
+> Download the images.

 ![](images/downloadaliens.png)

 ## Steganography

->  use stegseek to view the steganographic within one of the files, it gives us a name and password that we can login to via ssh
+>  Use `stegseek` to view the steganographic data within `cute-alien.jpg`, ireavealing a name and password that we can login to via SSH.

 ![](images/stegseek.png)